 It enables you to create content calendars, track editorial workflows, and assign content-related tasks to team members, ensuring that everyone knows what’s due when and who’s responsible for each part.

-This level of organization helps you ensure that no task gets ignored and everything moves forward according to plan.
+This level of organization helps you ensure that no task gets ignored, driving successful project management efforts.

 3. Centralized documentation and file sharing: